Lewis (TV series): Locations

 The majority of the series is filmed in and around Oxford.
 Some scenes are also filmed at Brunel University and parts of Ealing.

 Overseas broadcasting

 PBS broadcast the series as Inspector Lewis in the United States and Canada, as part of its Masterpiece Mystery series.

 In the United States, all episodes of Lewis were originally shown as Inspector Lewis on Masterpiece Mystery! on PBS, except for the pilot, which was shown on the earlier series Mystery! in 2006.
 The numbering of the episodes on PBS is slightly different from those on ITV.
 Series 1 was broadcast as Season 1 in 2008.
 However, all of series 2 and episodes 1–3 of series 3 were broadcast as Season 2 in 2009.
 Episode 4 of series 3 and all of series 4 were broadcast as Season 3 in 2010.
 Series 5, 6, 7 and 8 were shown as Seasons 4, 5, 6 and 7 in 2011–2014.
 Series 9 was broadcast as "Season 8" in August 2016.

+In France, the series is broadcast as Inspecteur Lewis.
+Public service broadcaster France 3 started airing it in 2009; nowadays, C8 broadcasts repeats.